Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 A contractor first-contact form needs four fields, and four fields only:

-- Name (single field, not first/last separately)
+- Name (single field, not first and last separately)

 - Phone